Tariffs Hurt American Outdoor Businesses, And How!

 This article has been updated to reflect the subsequent series of events.
 Watch last week’s webinar to learn how your company can secure relief from these punitive tariffs.
 Read our latest alert, and stay tuned to this website and to OIA’s social channels for more on what this means for outdoor brands and how we are working to address the challenges.

 When the Trump administration released the so-called China 301 tariffs in October 2018, the outdoor industry—and OIA—jumped into action, lobbying in Washington D.C., and writing letters to representatives in order to scale back the increased tax implications.
 We also joined Americans for Free Trade, a business coalition that formed to convey the harm tariffs have on U.S. enterprise.
 In total, $250 billion in tariffs have been levied on raw materials and finished goods manufactured in China.
 And threats of another $267 billion still loom.
 Though purported to target aerospace, information and communication technology, robotics, and machinery products that have been heavily impacted by counterfeiting and intellectual property infringement, the tariffs impacted outdoor industry companies trading with China in everything from wool and apparel to tents and grocery bags.

-More than 100 OIA members are in Washington, D.C., this week, asking members of Congress to repeal the China 301 tariffs.
-Help amplify their voices by echoing their message on social media.
+More than 100 OIA members flew to Washington, D.C., in April during our Capitol Summit to ask members of Congress to repeal the China 301 tariffs.
+Capitol Summit is over but the threat of these tariffs continues to severely impact outdoor businesses.
+Use your social media channels to amplify our message that punitive tariffs hurt American businesses, threaten jobs and burden American consumers.
 Use our social media toolkit to tell your elected officials how #tariffshurt your business.

 According to OIA’s International Trade Manager Rich Harper, candidate Trump made clear his intention to get tough on China, and now President Trump’s administration is using all the tools at their disposal to make good on that promise.